Configuring QMK

 Keymap Directory and Files in QMK Source

-In order to allow VIA compatible firmware to be a separate QMK build target from the default, create a via
+VIA compatible firmware must be a separate QMK build target from the default keymap.
+Create a via

 Create a rules.mk